Bssentials/Bssentials/README.md

 ## Licence

-Copyright (C) 2016 - 2018 Bssentials Contributers
+Bssentials Copyright (C) 2016 - 2019 Bssentials Contributers

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by